cleesmith/storygrinder/README.md

 ## Privacy & Security

-- All manuscripts and project files stay on your local computer
-- API keys are stored securely in your system's credential storage
+- API keys are stored in your home directory's .env file
 - You control when AI services are accessed
 - No automatic uploads or background processing

 ## Support

 Having issues or suggestions?
-Please visit our [GitHub Issues page](https://github.com/yourusername/storygrinder/issues).
+Please visit our [GitHub Issues page](https://github.com/cleesmith/storygrinder/issues).

 ## About